wordpressPHP/onwebchat/readme.txt

 The chat widget will be hidden when all operators are offline or have select "invisible" status.

+= Cannot connect to my account using email/password =

+It may happen when the outgoing connections are blocked (from a firewall for example).
+In this case you can connect by copy paste you onWebChat Chat Id from the operator console to the plugin form.

 == Screenshots ==

 1. onWebChat widget on WordPress website